kaleemashraf21/nc-news/README.md

 # Northcoders News - Frontend

-## 1. Deployed Version
+ Live Version

-You can access the live version of the frontend [here](https://northcoders-news-frontend.onrender.com/) (Replace this with the actual URL after deployment).
+You can access the live version of the frontend [here]((https://kaleems-nc-news.netlify.app/)).
 This version is fully integrated with the backend API, showcasing all the platform's functionality.

 ## 2. Project Overview